Ecommerce Warehousing: Types, Fundamentals, and Best Practices

 It’s essential to have a returns management system that can easily track orders, process returns, and restock items.

-Some 3PLs offer specialized software systems that make it easy for customers to initiate return requests and quickly get their money back.
+Some 3PLs offer specialised software systems that make it easy for customers to initiate return requests and quickly get their money back.
 These same companies also offer automated inventory tracking systems that alert you when new stock is required.

 What is eCommerce Warehouse Management?